PLANNING FOR AND CONDUCTING WEDDINGS

-At this stage it can be helpful to share with the couple something of a checklist to help them successfully plan the lead up to their wedding day.
-A sample checklist is found here.
+At this stage it can be helpful to share with the couple an outline of proposed meetings together to help them successfully plan the lead up to their wedding day.

 Prepare Enrich (PE) is a useful tool that may form part of preparing a couple for marriage (as well as being an excellent tool for marriage enrichment).
 PE Facilitator Training is arranged for the SQC Ministerial from time to time at a reduced rate.

 2. NOTICE OF INTENDED MARRIAGE (NOIM) – FORM 13